natruyd123/Simple-Python-Login-Registration-System/README.md

 ### Note
 - Feel free to clone and explore this project to learn about the basic login and registration system.
+- Must learn the virtual environment before you clone this app.